jclouds/legacy-jclouds.github.com/documentation/userguide/using-ec2.md

 ---
 layout: jclouds
-title: Using the amazon EC2 cloud
+title: Using the Amazon EC2 Cloud
 ---
-# Using the amazon EC2 cloud
+# Using the Amazon EC2 Cloud

 ## Introduction